Skip to main content

 “Procedures” means the Community Life Standards Procedures; Complaints and Appeals

-“Chair” means the chair or associate dean of the applicable program that the Classroom Setting is a part of, or a similar individual designated by the Dean when required due to the direct involvement of the chair or associate dean in the Complaint or if otherwise required
+“Chair” means the chair or associate dean of the applicable program that the Learning Environment is a part of, or a similar individual designated by the Dean when required due to the direct involvement of the chair or associate dean in the Complaint or if otherwise required

 “Residence” means the Ambrose student residences and “Resident” means a Student enrolled in the Ambrose student residences program